Structure and Interpretation of Computer Programs

 Structure and Interpretation of Computer Programs (SICP) is a computer science textbook by Massachusetts Institute of Technology professors Harold Abelson and Gerald Jay Sussman with Julie Sussman.
 It is known as the "Wizard Book" in hacker culture.
 It teaches fundamental principles of computer programming, including recursion, abstraction, modularity, and programming language design and implementation.

 MIT Press published the first edition in 1984, and the second edition in 1996.
-It was formerly used as the textbook for MIT's introductory course in computer science.
+It was used as the textbook for MIT's introductory course in computer science from 1984 to 2007.
 SICP focuses on discovering general patterns for solving specific problems, and building software systems that make use of those patterns.

-MIT Press published the JavaScript edition in 2022.
+MIT Press published a JavaScript version of the book in 2022.

 Content

 The book describes computer science concepts using Scheme, a dialect of Lisp.
 It also uses a virtual register machine and assembler to implement Lisp interpreters and compilers.